open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 ## Folder Structure

-Please also refer to some of our existing instrumentation for examples of our structure, e.g.
+Refer to some of our existing instrumentations for examples of the folder structure, for example:
 [aws-sdk-2.2](../../instrumentation/aws-sdk/aws-sdk-2.2).

-When writing new instrumentation, create a new subfolder of `instrumentation` to correspond to the instrumented library and the oldest version being targeted.
+When writing new instrumentation, create a directory inside `instrumentation` that corresponds to the instrumented library and the oldest version being targeted.
 Ideally an old version of the library is targeted in a way that the instrumentation applies to a large range of versions, but this may be restricted by the interception APIs provided by the library.